Vittorio Giovanelli: Biography

-He was born in Turin in 1882, the son of Emanuele Giovanelli and Maria Fossati Rayneri, and graduated from a classical high school in 1901.
+Born in Turin in 1882, the son of Emanuele Giovanelli and Maria Fossati Rayneri, he graduated from a classical high school in 1901.
 He then enlisted in the Royal Italian Army as a private and entered the Military Academy of Artillery and Engineers of Turin in 1902, graduating as artillery second lieutenant on 5 September 1904.
 Having attended an application course and been promoted to lieutenant, he was assigned to the 5th Field Artillery Regiment in Venaria Reale until 15 September 1910, when he was transferred to the Academy of Turin as a riding instructor.
 After promotion to captain, on 14 January 1915 he was assigned to the 23rd Field Artillery Regiment of Acqui Terme, while remaining at the war school, and after Italy's entry into World War I on 24 May 1915 he was transferred to the 48th Field Artillery Regiment of Asti as battery commander and sent to the Julian front.
 In July he was wounded in the left knee on Mount Jakob in an action that earned him the Bronze Medal of Military Valor.
 He was hospitalized in Treviso and spent over two years recovering, only returning to service on 1 November 1917, when he was formally assigned to the depot of the 23rd Field Artillery Regiment in Acqui Terme but attached to the Ministry of Arms and Ammunition in Rome, where he was promoted to major and put in charge of the ammunition and research office.